ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 <details><summary>Click here to view Step ① File preparation:.</summary>

 - ① Prep files:
   - Optionally use ```LRCget``` (TODO link) to pre-download lyrics and transcriptions for your collection (if you don’t, this whole project make take 20–60% longer).
 BEWARE!!!!!
 Every single live or remix song will match to the official version, so you want to take note of the date you run this, and delete every file that has “(live” or “Mix)” in it [or however it is you name things in your own collection].
-TODO: Create tool to do this named “LRCget-post-cleanup.bat”
+(Possible todo: Create tool to do this named “LRCget-post-cleanup.bat”.
+But probably not worth the effort.)
+  - Optionally use ```ydl.bat``` (TODO link) to download YouTube videos in a way that saves SRT subtitles.
+This is better for accuracy than using AI...
+But make sure those YouTube subtitles are official, and not AI-generated, because this project will produce much better results than YouTube’s crappy AI subtitles.
   - Optionally use ```global /i create-txt-lyrics-from-karaoke-files.bat``` to convert any LRC/SRTs we already have to TXT
   - Optionally use ```global /i predownload-lyrics``` to pre-download lyrics available from genius.com (if you don’t, the approving lyrics process will take 20–40% longer)
   - Optionally use ```global /i ask-if-instrumentals``` to mark instrumentals (if you don’t, you’ll waste electricity+GPU time to get hallucinatory instrumental transcriptions)